 Now that you have been introduced to the basic operation of dm, the next step is to learn more about the dm methods that your particular use case requires.

-for a more detailed looking at working with an existing relational data model.
+Is your data in an RDBMS?
+Then move on to vignette("howto-dm-db") for a more detailed look at working with an existing relational data model.

-If your data is in data frames, then you want to read vignette("howto-dm-df")
+If your data is in data frames, then you want to read vignette("howto-dm-df") next.

-If you would like to know more about relational data models in order to get the most out of dm, check out vignette("howto-dm-theory")
+If you would like to know more about relational data models in order to get the most out of dm, check out vignette("howto-dm-theory").

 Standing on the shoulders of giants